facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 original_id: native-modules-android
 ---

-If you haven’t already, please start by reading the [Native Modules Intro](native-modules-intro).
+Welcome to Native Modules for Android.
+Please start by reading the [Native Modules Intro](native-modules-intro) for an intro to what native modules are.

 ## Create a Calendar Native Module